max-heller/data-druid/README.md

 ### Assignment File Specifications

 Prompted uses a single Pyret source file for assignments, and expects certain named variables to be present in the file.
-A template file can be found in **[FILEPATH]**.
+A template file, `instructor-template.arr`, is provided for convenience.

 Description of required variables in the source `.arr` file: